Skip to main content

 Newgrange

-Newgrange has a width of 76m (at widest point) and height of 12m and would have been mostly constructed in the way that it is today (possibly built on an older site) with the later addition of the large stones at the entrance and woodland.
+Newgrange has a width of 76 m (at its widest point) and a height of 12 m and was mostly constructed as it is today (possibly built on an older site), with the large entrance stones and woodland added later.

-The entrance passage is 19m long with 22/21 stones making up the walls, with a total length of 89' or 27m, 49m short of the overall depth, and 21' or 6.3m wide.
+The entrance passage is 19 metres long, with 22 or 21 stones making up the walls, totaling 89 feet or 27 metres.
+This is 49 metres short of the overall depth, and the passage is 21 feet or 6.3 metres wide.

-The entrance may have been filled by the kerbstones that surround the structure at a later date, taking them from the side of the building.
+The entrance may have been filled with kerbstones from the side of the building at a later date.

-Separate measurements for the monument give 80/85m depth/width, giving an average perimeter of 260m.
+Separate measurements for the monument give 80/85 m depth/width, giving an average perimeter of 260 metres.
 This number could represent 260° of daylight at this location, but a current summer solstice is 267.32°.
-Construction material was known to have been collected from a number of locations, including along the river, with Neolithic wooden boats being recently discovered.
-A more suitable location for this angle would be around Cornwall and possibly linking to a construction there.
+Construction material is known to have been collected from a number of locations, including along the river, with Neolithic wooden boats recently discovered.
+A more suitable location for this angle would be around Cornwall, possibly linking to a construction there.

 Precession of the Moon

 Of the standing stones, the important ones are the seven at the front.
-These feature precession of the moon, a curve that is used on Woodhenge to extract the primers.
-Later, the Ring of Brodgar uses similar coding and later still Dendera Zodiac.
+These feature the precession of the moon, a curve also used at Woodhenge to extract the primers.
+Later, the Ring of Brodgar uses similar coding, and later still, the Dendera Zodiac.

-Apsidal precession as it is called occurs every 8.85 years (3233 days), this is also used on Khafre's pyramid linking the golden ratio to the pyramids as it links the slopes and volume by √(Ļ).
-Golden ratios are made up of increasing cubes, Khafre's interpretation has an 8.85 cubit cube at 60.06 × 111.2 cubits east off the pyramid's side although no longer exists.
+Apsidal precession, as it is called, occurs every 8.85 years (3233 days).
+This is also used in relation to Khafre's pyramid, linking the golden ratio to the pyramid's slopes and volume by √(φ).
+Golden ratios are composed of increasing cubes.
+Khafre's interpretation includes an 8.85-cubit cube, measuring 60.06 × 111.2 cubits east of the pyramid's side, although it no longer exists.

 History

-Of all the history that is connected to the site, the following is included due to the dates.
+Of all the history connected to the site, the following is included because of the dates.

-Newgrange sometime after 1142 became part of farmland owned by the Cistercian Abbey of Mellifont.
-These farms were referred to as 'granges'.
-Newgrange is not mentioned until an Inspeximus granted by Edward III in 1348 includes a Nova Grangia among the demesnelands of the abbey.
+Newgrange, sometime after 1142, became part of farmland owned by the Cistercian Abbey of Mellifont.
+These farms were referred to as "granges".
+Newgrange is not mentioned until an Inspeximus granted by Edward III in 1348 includes a Nova Grangia among the abbey's demesne lands.

-Reason for including these are the similarity with number to dates appearing with connections to obliquity, tilt, and dating.
+Reasons for including these are the similarities with numbers and dates appearing with connections to obliquity, tilt, and dating.

 Chambers

-Although there is disagreement with age and purpose, another is the internal arrangement.
-The winter solstice light is said to illuminate the back wall on this day due to the angle.
+Although there is disagreement regarding age and purpose, another factor is the internal arrangement.
+The winter solstice light is said to illuminate the back wall on that day due to the angle.

 Alignment 47.5° front to back, 42.5° side to side, 41° with side wall.